Alex13832/algo/graph/README.md

 </p>

 #### Kosaraju's Algorithm
-Generates the strongly connected components of a directed graph.
+Generates the strongly connected components (SCC) of a directed graph.
+The SCC parts are marked blue in the example below.

 <p align="center">
 <img src="images/kosaraju.png" height="250" alt="Screenshot"/>